JeffreyRuder/Portfolio/README.md

 # Dynamic Portfolio

-This is a template for a personal portfolio site.
+This is a personal portfolio site.
 Users use the draggable tiles to select skills important for their teams, and the portfolio displays a list of projects relevant to those skills.

 This project demonstrates Ember helpers, services, and computed properties.